syncfusion-content/maui-docs/MAUI/ComboBox/Getting-Started.md

 ## Create a Simple .NET MAUI ComboBox

 The .NET MAUI ComboBox control is configured entirely in C# code or by using XAML markup.
-The following steps explain how to create a .NET MAUI ComboBox (SfComboBox) and configure its elements.
+The following steps explain how to create a .NET MAUI ComboBox (SfComboBox) and configure its elements:

 ### Adding the .NET MAUI ComboBox control

 Step 1: Add the NuGet to the project as discussed in the above reference section.

-Step 2: Add the namespace as shown in the following code sample.
+Step 2: Add the namespace as shown in the following code sample:

 {% tabs %}